kjolley/BIGSdb_documentation/data_analysis.rst

 alternative matches are equally good.
 NB: Loci are also only classed as paralogous when the alternative matches identify different sequences, otherwise multiple contigs of the same sequence region would result in false positives.

-When paralogous loci are excluded, there are two further options:

-* Exclude when paralogous in all isolates (default).
-Loci are only classed as paralogous when there are multiple hits in every genome (except if a genome is missing the locus entirely, in which case that genome is ignored in the calculation).
-This is generally the option that you will want to use with the default BLAST parameters since you can often expect multiple hits even when loci are not paralogous if you have used relaxed thresholds.
-* Exclude when paralogous in any isolate.
-Unless you use stringent BLAST thresholds, this is likely to overestimate the number of paralogous loci, but may be useful if you are specifically looking for them.

 Alignments fieldset
 ===================